Lugsail lag windows for estimating time-average covariance matrices: Introduction

+Higher correlation requires more aggressive settings to offset some (or all) of the second-order bias.
+For \textit{high} correlations similar to an AR(1) with $\rho \in (0.7, 0.95)$, we recommend using adapt lugsail lag windows which converge to the zero lugsail as data increases.
+These adapt lugsail windows can also be used in the presence of moderate correlation. \textit{Extreme} correlation similar to an AR(1) with $\rho \in (0.95, 1)$ is common in MCMC and steady state simulations.
+Here, the second-order bias remains significant in finite sampling even for large sample sizes.
+In extreme correlation settings, we illustrate the utility of over lugsail lag windows with a positive $O(b^{-1})$ first-order bias, which are appealing when simulation allows for additional data.

 We first use lugsail lag windows in spectral variance (SV) estimators, which are the default choice in the analysis of time series spectra and HAC estimation.
 Univariate and multivariate SV estimators have been discussed in \cite{ande:1971}, \cite{andr:1991}, \cite{hannan:1970}, \cite{newey:west:1987}, \cite{parzen:1957}, \cite{white:1980}, and others in the context of stationary time series, ordinary least squares, generalized method of moments, and instrumental variables.
-We illustrate, in an HAC example, how lugsail lag windows improve coverage probabilities of confidence regions compared to some commonly used lag windows.
+We illustrate, in an HAC example, how lugsail lag windows safeguard against oversized tests.
+For application in HAC estimation, where data is limited and correlation is moderate, we recommend the zero lugsail lag windows.